-The VA has two grant programs that allow veterans with certain permanent service-connected disabilities to build or modify housing to meet their needs: Special Housing Adaptation (SAH) and Specially Adapted Housing (SAH).
-Though they their names are similar, let’s take a look at how these two grants differ.
+The VA has three grant programs that allow veterans with certain permanent service-connected disabilities to build or modify housing to meet their needs: Special Housing Adaptation (SAH), Specially Adapted Housing (SAH), and Temporary Residence Adaptation (TRA) Grant.
+Let’s take a look at how these three grants differ.

 The first type of grant is for a Special Housing Adaptation (SHA).
 This grant is provided to disabled veterans who have suffered service-related injuries and require some assistance.
 They can be awarded up to $15,462 for expenses including:

 The second type of grant is for Specially Adapted Housing (SAH) and is more widely used.
 This grant awards up to $77,307 to ensure the qualified veteran’s home is sustainable for independent living, which may include the following expenses:

 The third type of grant is for Temporary Residence Adaptation (TRA).
 This grant may be available to SAH/SH eligible Veterans and Servicemembers who are or will be temporarily residing in a home owned by a family member.